airbnb/javascript/README.md

 **[⬆ back to top](#table-of-contents)**

 ## Hoisting

   <a name="hoisting--about"></a><a name="14.1"></a>
   - [14.1](#hoisting--about) `var` declarations get hoisted to the top of their scope, their assignment does not. `const` and `let` declarations are blessed with a new concept called [Temporal Dead Zones (TDZ)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let#Temporal_dead_zone_and_errors_with_let).
-It's important to know why [typeof is no longer safe](http://es-discourse.com/t/why-typeof-is-no-longer-safe/15).
+It’s important to know why [typeof is no longer safe](http://es-discourse.com/t/why-typeof-is-no-longer-safe/15).

     ```javascript
-    // we know this wouldn't work (assuming there
+    // we know this wouldn’t work (assuming there
     // is no notDefined global variable)
     function example() {
       console.log(notDefined); // => throws a ReferenceError